raymondmli/seddit/README.md

 # seddit
-A subset of the ever popular collection of web forums known as Reddit
+A subset of the ever popular collection of web forums known as Reddit for COMP2041

 Features: